Who is the Jackson county Library Foundation?

 Unrestricted contributions made through the Foundation can be used where they are most needed, giving the Library the flexibility to respond to critical needs or special opportunities.

 What kind of gifts can be given to the library?

 While gifts of cash are the most common contribution method, gifts of all kinds will be gratefully considered, including stocks, securities, real estate, life insurance policies, charitable trusts, bequests and tributes and memorials.
 Donors can also include the Jackson County Library Foundation in their will, trust, or other planned giving vehicle.
 Read more.

 How can I make a contribution?

 Thank you for supporting literacy, access and learning in your community.
 You can make a secure contribution online or mail a contribution to the Jackson County Library Foundation, 205 S. Central Ave, Medford, OR 97501.
-If you have questions, please call (541) 773-6572 or email firstname.lastname@example.org.
+If you have questions, please call (541) 774-6572 or email firstname.lastname@example.org.
 All checks must be made payable to the Jackson County Library Foundation.

 What is the difference between the Library District Board and the Foundation?

 Library District Board members are elected by Jackson County voters.
-The Library Board governs and makes administrative decisions for the library, such as adopting policies and setting the budget.
+The Library District Board governs and makes administrative decisions for the library, such as adopting policies and setting the budget.
 The Foundation works to raise private funds for expanded library services and programs not included in the district budget.